Contents - Read all the way though.

 History of Ayutthaya

 Ayutthaya known as Phra Nakhon Si Ayutthaya was the former capital of the Siamese kingdom (Thailand).
-Founded with strong influence of Hinduism and named after Ayodhya, the birth place of Lord Rama; there is no trace of Hinduism anymore or ruins that talk about it.
+Founded with a strong influence of Hinduism and named after Ayodhya, the birthplace of Lord Rama; there is no trace of Hinduism anymore or ruins that talk about it.
 It was founded in 1350 by King U Thong.
-Ayutthaya being an island with rich rivers flowing all around and being high land with flourishing rice fields; the king found it as a suitable place to setup his kingdom.
+Ayutthaya, being an island with rich rivers flowing all around and being high land with flourishing rice fields; the king found it as a suitable place to set up his kingdom.
 Ayutthaya period was after the Sukhothai period, hence you can see that the kings were more open to the world and had a better knowledge about the world, opening doors to trade from many countries as far as Europe.
 One of the prominent kings of the Ayutthaya period that you will often see in museums and around Thailand is King Phra Narai.
-He is one of the progressive kings who made alliance with France and other countries.
+He is one of the progressive kings who made an alliance with France and other countries.
 One of the curious and controversial kings who wanted to learn languages, exchange goods with other countries and brought foreigners into his court as advisers.
 This, some say worked in his favor and some say that led to burning many ties and fall of Ayutthaya eventually.
-With the Burmese invasion in 1700s Ayutthaya fell and the Burmese burnt down everything in the city.
-Though Ayutthaya period is considered as the golden age of Thai in terms of literature, art, medicine and infrastructure development, with the Burmese invasion there is not much of such sorts you will get to see.
+With the Burmese invasion in 1700s, Ayutthaya fell and the Burmese burnt down everything in the city.
+Though Ayutthaya period is considered as the golden age of Thai in terms of literature, art, medicine and infrastructure development, with the Burmese invasion there are not much of such sorts you will get to see.

 Present Ayutthaya is filled with ruins that are managing to hold up.
 With it being at so close to Bangkok, Ayutthaya has become a popular heritage site to visit.
 You have to be someone who can appreciate history and ruins, you will not find it interesting otherwise.